joewing/memsim/README.md

 Memory Simulator
 ==============================================================================

-This is a library to simluate memory hierarchies to determine how long memory access take.
+This is a library to simulate memory hierarchies to determine how long memory access take.

-Currenty, the following packages are available:
+Currently, the following packages are available:

  - *Memory*: The base package.
  - *Memory.RAM*: A simple RAM with constant access time.